chrisbroski/frogeye/README.md

 * Contrast - These cells recognize edges.
 * "Bug" - These cells send a signal when a small, round, moving object enters the field of view.

 The frog's brain didn't need to makes sense of the world at all.
-The intermediate retinal cells were handling this in a very hard-wired way.
+The intermediate retinal cells handled visual processing in a very hard-wired way.

 This looks nothing like a neural net.
 Co-author Walter Pitts was arguably the father of neural networks.
 After the frog paper was published he burned all of his work and drank himself to death.